 First, tell Nullify the subset of the backlog you want remediated by what date, and how much of your developers storypoints you want assigned to reviewing Nullify’s fixes.
 Or let Nullify generate default campaigns based off of what it thinks you need to fix first with the capacity you have available, using it’s understanding of your company’s security posture, risk model in vault and your backlog.

-With Campaigns, the concept of distributed security ownership is democratized as the labor constraint
+With Campaigns, the concept of distributed security ownership is democratized, with the labor constraint in security no longer blocking an organization from staying on top of the backlog.

 Customers achieve the output of a fully ramped product security team — without being constrained by headcount.